Bandameedathanda

 Current Status

 The enrolment is now in double digits.
-We hope the school gets additional teacher as per the rule soon.
-Thanks to the continuous efforts of Subhan sir and support of the community, the school is getting a compound wall.
+We hope the school gets an additional teacher as per the rule soon.
+Thanks to the continuous efforts of Subhan Sir and support of the community, the school is getting a compound wall.

-We are waiting to get back to school and interact with kids once the pandemic situation improves.
+We can’t wait to get back to the school and interact with the kids once the pandemic situation improves.

 Front wall of the school